 panic!
 We don’t know for sure how many rate changes will actually occur

 and those that do are likely to be minimal.
-The recent significant increase
+The FED’s

-that a home provides emotional comfort along with its appreciation and
+believe that a home provides emotional comfort along with its appreciation and

 thanks to a likely continued shortage in home for sale inventory.